 Don’t Make Empty Promises.

 While you may think that sheltering your child from the fact that they’ll need a vaccination at the doctor’s office will keep them calm, there’s more of a chance that this plan will backfire on you.
 Sure, this can keep them calm temporarily.
-However, once they get into the office and realize you weren’t telling the truth, there’ll be repercussions.
+However, there’ll be repercussions once they get into the office and realize you weren’t telling the truth.

-Not only will they not trust you in the future, but they’ll also panic more when they realize they do have a shot coming.
+They will not trust you in the future, but they’ll also panic more when they realize they do have a shot coming.
 Whereas if you’d tell them the truth from the start, they’d be able to prepare themselves.

 If distractions don’t seem strong enough of a solution, you can also try numbing the skin where the vaccine will be.
 Many doctors will do so with a popsicle that the child will be able to eat at the end of the appointment.

-Instead of resorting to restraining your child during a vaccination, you should hug or hold them to alleviate their fears and reduce overall anxiety.
-There are specific comfort positions that can be used to make your child feel secure.
+Instead of restraining your child during a vaccination, you should hug or hold them to alleviate their fears and reduce overall anxiety.
+There are specific comfort positions that you can use to make your child feel secure.

 Offer A Food Reward

-While ‘bribing’ should never be a constant technique, it can be beneficial for doctor-related anxieties.
+While ‘bribing’ should never be a constant technique, it can benefit doctor-related anxieties.
 Promising to give your child their favorite ice cream or candy after their doctor’s visit can boost positive associations with the experiences at a doctor’s office.

 Lower Your Child’s Anxiety About Having A Vaccine with these steps

-While none of these solutions are going to provide results after one doctor’s visit, if you continue to practice these techniques each time you take your child to their pediatrician, slowly, they’ll become more comfortable, and their anxieties will ease over time.
+While none of these solutions will provide results after one doctor’s visit, if you continue to practice these techniques each time you take your child to their pediatrician, slowly, they’ll become more comfortable, and their anxieties will ease over time.